SOC 2 Type 2 Compliant

 Data access and authorizations are provided on a need-to-know basis.

 And data access and authorizations are based on the principle of least privilege.
-Access to the Azure production tenants are restricted to authorized personnel and is carried out using VPN with multi-factor Active Directory authentication.
+Access to the Azure production tenants is restricted to authorized personnel and is carried out using VPN with multi-factor Active Directory authentication.

 Our customers may configure a data retention duration.